-Legislation could be introduced as early as Thursday amid student strikes.
-Dozens of protesters on Wednesday stormed into one Montreal university for the first time, breaking up classes.
+Dozens of protesters on Wednesday stormed into a Montreal university, breaking up classes.

 "It's time for calm to be restored," Charest said Wednesday.
 He added, "The current situation has lasted too long. ...
 Quebecers have a right to live in security."